Table of Contents

 Can we eat food without cooking, heating or using chemicals?

-If so, and the food is not bitter, spicy or sour then it is good food for us to eat.
-It is better to cook food before eating it, but this is only to see if it is good for humans.
-This does not mean that we should not eat other foods, it is just a way of knowing what is good for us.
+If we have tasted, and the food is not bitter, spicy or sour then it is good for us.
+It’s better to cook food before eating it, but that doesn’t mean we shouldn’t eat other foods, it’s just a way to know what’s good for us.
 For example: wheat cannot be eaten without heating and grinding, so it is less suitable.
-Fish and meat can be eaten as is and therefore adapted for humans.
+Fish and meat are edible as they are and therefore adapted for humans.

-The logic behind the test stems from the fact that humans have used fire and heating food widely for only a few hundred thousand years compared to a few million years of evolution in the apes, therefore we are quite adapted to eat raw food [that is not heated or cooked] – such food, which is heated or cooked to check.
+The logic behind the test derives from the fact that humans have used fire and heating food extensively for only a few hundred thousand years compared to a few million years of evolution in the apes, therefore we are quite adapted to eat raw food (that is not heated or cooked) – food that is heated or cooked needs to check.

 Our body is equipped with natural detoxification mechanisms that work effectively without the need for special workshops.
-In fact, the body eliminates toxins continuously, not only during specific events or places like weekends in Mitzpe Ramon.
+In fact, the body eliminates toxins continuously, not only during specific events or special places, such as weekends in Mitzpe Ramon.
 It is important to understand that we are meant to consume solid food that requires chewing.
-The main idea is not to poison our body from the beginning, and we achieve this by adhering to a free diet.
+The main idea is not to poison our body from the beginning, and we achieve this by following a free diet.

 Furthermore, our bodies are not naturally adapted to processing a mixture of fruits, nuts and vegetables at once.
 This dietary pattern was not common in human history, but only developed in recent years.
-As a result, it is essential to approach our diet with the perspective of evolution, science, reason and, in short, free thought.
+As a result, it is essential to approach our diet with the perspective of evolution, science, logic and in short free thought.

-There is food that is suitable for humans and food that is not suitable, the definition “healthy food” or “super food” are not logical definitions.
+There is food that is suitable for humans and food that is not, the definition “healthy food” or “super food” are not logical definitions.

 The way humans eat when there is only grass around

-αs1-casein and αs2-casein proteins are subtypes of casein found in the milk of various mammals, including goats, sheep, and cows.
+Somewhere in history a mutation was created in only European cows that caused them to give more beta casein A2 protein in milk.
+In my opinion, this mutation also affects the health of the beef.
+Beta-casein A1 and beta-casein A2 proteins are subtypes of casein found in the milk of various mammals, including goats, sheep and cows.
 The composition and ratio of these casein subtypes can vary between species, breeds and even individual animals.
-A1 beta-casein is present in milk from certain breeds of cows, such as Holstein cows, and it is also found in sheep’s milk rather than cow’s milk.
-When digested, A1 beta-casein may release a bioactive peptide called beta-casomorphin-7 (BCM-7), which has been linked to gastrointestinal discomfort, inflammation and slowed gastric emptying.
-And here’s the interesting point: beta-casein A1 and A2 are two versions of beta-casein milk protein.
-The genetic mutation that resulted in version A1 is estimated to have occurred 5,000 to 10,000 years ago, the genetic mutation that led to version A1 beta-casein involved a single amino acid substitution in the protein chain.
+Beta-casein A1 is present in milk from certain breeds of cows, such as Holstein cows and in sheep’s milk but less than cow’s milk.
+When digested, beta-casein A1 may release a bioactive peptide called beta-casomorphin-7 (BCM-7), which has been linked to gastrointestinal discomfort, inflammation and slowed gastric emptying.
+And the interesting point: beta-casein A1 and A2 are two versions of beta-casein milk protein.
+The genetic mutation that resulted in the A1 variant occurred approximately 5,000 to 10,000 years ago, the genetic mutation that resulted in the beta-casein A1 variant involved a single amino acid substitution in the protein chain.
 This seemingly small change changed the way the protein breaks down during digestion.
 In my opinion, this mutation also affects beef.
 And it has occurred in European cattle breeds, especially Bos Shur.

-The original beta-casein protein in beef was type A2, which can still be found in some traditional cattle breeds, such as the African and Asian Bos indicus cattle, as well as some Bos taurus breeds such as Guernsey and Jersey cows.
+The original beta-casein protein in beef was of the A2 type, which can still be found in some traditional cattle breeds, such as the African and Asian Bos indicus cattle, as well as some Bos taurus breeds such as Guernsey and Jersey cows.

-Goat’s milk generally contains a lower proportion of αs1-casein compared to cow’s milk and sheep’s milk.
-Some goat breeds even produce milk with little or no αs1-casein.
-The αs2-casein content in goat milk is usually higher than αs1-casein, which gives goat milk its characteristic properties and for some people makes it easier to digest.
+Goat’s milk usually contains a lower proportion of beta-casein A1 compared to cow’s milk and sheep’s milk.
+Some goat breeds even produce milk with little or no A1 beta-casein.
+The content of beta-casein A2 in goat milk is usually higher than beta-casein A1, which gives goat milk its characteristic properties and for some people makes it easier to digest.

-The αs1-casein content in sheep’s milk is generally higher than that in goat’s milk, but it varies between breeds.
-The αs2-casein content is also present, but the exact ratio between αs1-casein and αs2-casein can vary depending on the breed and type of sheep.
+The beta-casein A1 content in sheep’s milk is generally higher than in goat’s milk, but it varies between breeds.
+The beta-casein A2 content is also present, but the exact ratio between beta-casein A1 and beta-casein A2 can vary depending on the breed and type of sheep.

-Cow’s milk generally contains a higher proportion of αs1-casein than goat’s milk, with the αs1-casein content varying between breeds.
-Holstein cows, for example, generally have a higher αs1-casein content than Jersey cows.
-The αs2-casein content is also present in cow’s milk, but the ratio between αs1-casein and αs2-casein depends on the breed and genetics of the cow.
+Cow’s milk generally contains a higher proportion of beta-casein A1 compared to goat’s milk, with the content of beta-casein A1 varying between breeds.
+Holstein cows, for example, generally have a higher A1 beta-casein content than Jersey cows.
+The beta-casein A2 content is also present in cow’s milk, but the ratio between the different types depends on the breed and genetics of the cow.

 Logic shows that goats are preferred because it is easier to raise goats in mountainous areas and also the history of man was accompanied by goats.
 Proverbs 27: “Vedi כל֬ב עַיִחים לֽלאחמך לֽל֣חם בֵּיִת֑ך וּדִי ׀ חל֬ב חיִ֗ים לֽלאחמקֽך׃” And when science and logic agree, then the chances of the truth of things are high.